The official blog of the Lung Institute.

 - Spread the mayo on your toast, add veggies and serve.

 There are many small things that can be done at home to help fight COPD.
 A healthy lung disease diet, along with regular exercise, can promote lung health and help sufferers slow the progression of their disease.
-If you or a loved one is looking to treat a lung disease instead of just managing it, stem cell therapy may be the answer you are looking for.
+If you or a loved one is looking to treat a lung disease instead of just managing it, cellular therapy may be the answer you are looking for.
 Contact the Lung Institute by calling (800) 729-3065 today to find out if you qualify for this alternative treatment option.